CatalogueOfLife/portal/articles/data/metadata.md

 {{site.metadata.current.citation}}
 <br/>
-Please also read the <a href="/about/colusage#recommended-citations">recommended citations for individual datasets contributing to the COL Checklist.</a>
+Please also read the <a href="/about/colusage#recommended-citations">recommended citations for individual datasets contributing to the Catalogue of Life.</a>

 ### Authors